 Dr. Adger is Professor of Pediatrics at the Johns Hopkins University School of Medicine and Director of Adolescent Medicine at the Johns Hopkins Hospital, which he joined in 1984.
 Since that time, he has served as Director of the Substance Abuse Assessment/Intervention Team at The Johns Hopkins Hospital Adolescent Program and as Director of The Johns Hopkins Substance Abuse Faculty Development Programs.
 In February 1997, Dr. Adger was selected to fill the position of Deputy Director of the White House Office of National Drug Control Policy.
 In July 1998, he returned to Johns Hopkins to resume his duties as a full-time faculty member.
 From 1999-2005, he served as Co-Director of the Strategic Planning Initiative funded by HRSA and SAMHSA/CSAT to advise the federal government and others on improving and expanding interdisciplinary education and training of health professionals in substance use disorders.
 He currently serves as principal investigator and project director of the HRSA-funded Leadership & Education in Adolescent Health project at the Johns Hopkins Hospital and as the faculty leader of the Florence Sabin College in the Johns Hopkins School of Medicine.
 Dr. Adger also is a past president of the Association for Medical Education and Research in Substance Abuse and a past president of the National Association for Children of Alcoholics.

-Dr. O’Connor is a Professor of Medicine and Chief of the Section of General Internal Medicine at Yale University School of Medicine and Yale-New Haven Hospital in New Haven, Connecticut.
+Dr. O’Connor is the Dan Adams and Amanda Adams Professor and Chief of General Internal Medicine at Yale University School of Medicine and Yale-New Haven Hospital in New Haven, Connecticut.
 Dr. O’Connor’s research and scholarly work have focused on the interface between primary care and substance abuse.
-He has written well over 100 papers on these topics and has been published in leading medical journals including The New England Journal of Medicine and JAMA.
-Dr. O’Connor’s work in the area of opiate detoxification led to research examining the efficacy of opioid maintenance therapy in treating heroin dependence in primary care settings.
-He and his colleagues at Yale completed a series of studies that look at the effectiveness of methadone and of buprenorphine as the pharmacological agent for this treatment in primary care settings.
-He has begun to examine the use of buprenorphine in patients with HIV disease.
-Among his accomplishments as Chief of General Internal Medicine at Yale is the recruitment of several academic “generalist” faculty to join efforts to perform research on the identification and treatment of substance use disorders in medical settings.
-The overall goal is to improve access for patients with substance usedisorders to high quality care for their substance use disorders in the context of their general medical care.
+He has written well over 200 papers on these topics that have been published in leading medical journals including The New England Journal of Medicine and JAMA.
+Dr. O’Connor’s work in the area of opiate detoxification led to research examining the efficacy of opioid maintenance therapy for treating opioid use disorder in primary care and other general medical settings.
+He and his colleagues at Yale completed a series of studies that look at the effectiveness of methadone and of buprenorphine as the pharmacological agent for this treatment in primary care and emergency medicine settings.
+Among his accomplishments as Chief of General Internal Medicine at Yale is the recruitment of several academic “generalist” faculty to join efforts to perform research on a broad range of topics related to addiction medicine.
+The overall goal of this research is to improve access to treatment for patients with substance use disorders to high quality care for their substance use disorders in the context of their general medical care.
+Dr. O’Connor is also Past President of both The American Board of Addiction Medicine (ABAM) and AMERSA.